A social enterprise supporting small-scale fishing communities with data, traceability and market platforms in Africa

 ABALOBI employs 50 people, half of whom reside in fisher communities.
 It is based in South Africa, where it has the lion’s share of its operations, with smaller projects in the Seychelles.
 ORRAA is supporting ABALOBI’s financial services offering.
 Through a combination of technology, skills development and co-design, fishers who use the ABALOBI Marketplace can divert a portion of their income into a savings account – saving as set percentages of the catch revenue, building a fund for key boat or household expenses, and other essential needs during their off season.

-ABALOBI is a winner of the 2022 Ocean Resilience Innovation Challenge (ORIC22) and has recently been announced as an Earthshot Prize 2023 Finalist.
+ABALOBI is a winner of the 2022 Ocean Resilience Innovation Challenge (ORIC22) and was announced as an Earthshot Prize 2023 Finalist.

 Challenge